UPGRADE to the latest version of Toad Data Point (4.2)

-Toad™ Data Point is a multi-platform database query tool that’s built for anyone who needs to access data from multiple sources, quickly integrate and prepare it all, and produce datasets and reports for analysis.
+Toad™ Data Point is a multi-platform data preparation tool that’s built for anyone who needs to access data from multiple sources, quickly integrate and prepare data to produce datasets and reports for analysis.
 It dramatically simplifies data access, writing SQL queries and data preparation – all from a single tool and without needing to be a SQL expert.
 With Toad, you can:

 Use these links below to learn more about the most popular Toad Data Point topics!